Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits: Introduction

 \subsubsection{Single-Batch Learning for the Exploration Policy}

 At the core of our main algorithm is a new single-batch (i.e., offline) procedure, named {\tt ExplorationPolicy}, to learn an exploration policy to achieve the \emph{distributional G-optimality} in experimental designs.
 Let $D$ be an unknown distribution over the context sets and given a set of $m$ independent samples drawn from $D$, the goal of our {\tt ExplorationPolicy} is to compute a policy $\pi$, so that if one uses $\pi$ to collect $n$ more data points\footnote{Here, given a context $X \sim D$, a data point is collected by playing the action $\pi(X)$ and observing the reward.
-Please refer to Section~\ref{sec:pre} for the detailed formulation of linear contextual bandits.} and estimate the underline linear model $\btheta$, the expected size of the largest confidence interval among the actions in a random context set will be small.
+Please refer to Section~\ref{sec:pre} for the detailed formulation of linear contextual bandits.} and estimate the underlying linear model $\btheta$, the expected size of the largest confidence interval among the actions in a random context set will be small.
 Note that if the context set is deterministic, this objective corresponds to (the square root of) the G-optimality criterion in classical experimental designs (see, e.g., \citep{pukelsheim2006optimal,atkinson2007optimum}).
 For stochastic context sets, the objective was recently found closely related to linear contextual bandits and studied by \citep{ruan2020linear,zanette2021design}.

 Our {\tt ExplorationPolicy} procedure is employed during each batch of the main algorithm to decide the policy used in the next batch.
 This procedure is very similar to Algorithm 2 in \citep{ruan2020linear}.
 However, the difference is that \cite{ruan2020linear} only used their Algorithm 2 to prove the existence of a good exploration policy and designed several more complicated procedures (such as {\sc CoreLearning} and {\sc CoreIdentification}) for the policy learning.
-In contrast, thanks to a few key technical modifications and a new matrix concentration inequality (to be introduced in Section~\ref{intro:concentration}), our algorithm can directly learn the desired exploration policy with better performance, and is simpler to describe and implement.
+In contrast, thanks to a few new algorithmic techniques (e.g., the \emph{scaled-and-clipped update rule} to be explained in Section~\ref{sec:tec-ub-overview}) and a new matrix concentration inequality (to be introduced in Section~\ref{intro:concentration}), our algorithm can directly learn the desired exploration policy with better performance, and is simpler to describe and implement.